Anisotropic magnetic and quadrupolar H-T phase diagram of CeRh2As2: Restricted paramagnetic quasi-quartet model

 The other matrix elements for a-axis field are simply modified (or interchanged) as compared to the zero-field case.
 Explicitly we have for the dipolar operators (with $\hat{\dotlessi}=(2,1)$ for $i=(1,2))$:

 and likewise for the quadrupolar operator

 Importantly the field induced $O_{xy}$ quadrupolar matrix element appears between the same split ground state wave functions as those of the dipolar $J_y$ operator enabling their coupling through mixed response functions.

 One can see the origin of the induced matrix element directly in the low-field approximation where $\al\approx m'_ah/\De\ll\pi$.
 Then $\tM_\bQ\approx 2m'_am'_Qh/\De$ which shows that it is linear in h and proportional to {\em both\/} magnetic and quadrupolar matrix elements {\em between\/} the two doublets.
 Thus the transverse field mixes a $\Gamma_6$ component into the ground state with amplitude $\approx m'_ah/\De$ that forms an induced quadrupole ground state moment due to the $m'_Q$ non-diagonal original quadrupole matrix element $m'_Q$ between $\Gamma_7^{(1)}$ lowest and $\Gamma_6$ excited CEF Kramers doublet.
+This mechanism is decisive for the appearance of the high field induced quadrupolar phase.